brunoguilherme1/Experiments/Baselines/README.md

 ## k-Means
-[kmeans.py](kmeans.py) contains an example of using [K-means Clustering Algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means).
+[kmeans](https://scikit-learn.org/stable/modules/clustering.html#k-means) contains an example of using [K-means Clustering Algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means).
 K-Means requires that the number of clusters is specified beforehand.
 The sentences are clustered in groups of about equal size.

-## Agglomerative Clustering
+## AffinityPropagation Clustering
-[agglomerative.py](agglomerative.py) shows an example of using [Hierarchical clustering](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering) using the [Agglomerative Clustering  Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html#sklearn.cluster.AgglomerativeClustering).
+[AffinityPropagation](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AffinityPropagation.html#sklearn.cluster.AffinityPropagation) shows an example of using [Hierarchical clustering](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering).
 ## Gaussian Mixture

-A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
+A [Gaussian mixture](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html#sklearn.mixture.GaussianMixture) model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
 One can think of mixture models as generalizing k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians.